 - 1. Check the data over the last 6 five-minute sample times. - 2.
 If sporadic counts over all or several channels are occurring, the unit may still have particles inside it.
 Allow the unit to sample overnight with the purge filter attached before retesting it.
-If the counts are still high after the overnight purge, call Lighthouse Technical Support for assistance at 800-945-5905 (USA Toll Free), 541-770-5905 (Outside of USA). - 3.
+If the counts are still high after the overnight purge, call Lighthouse Technical Support for assistance. - 3.
 If the data shows consistent counts in the smallest channel only, the instrument may have electrical problems and may need to be returned to Lighthouse.
-Call a Lighthouse Service Representative for assistance at 800-945-5905 (USA Toll Free), 541-770-5905 (Outside of USA).
+Call a Lighthouse Service Representative at 800-945-5905 (USA Toll Free) or 541-770-5905 (Outside of USA) for assistance.

-Default Settings
+Appendix A - Default Settings